 At about that time, on a whim, he took a journalism course at The University of Richmond and fell in love.
 He resigned midyear from the university and was quickly accepted at The University of Tennessee, which had a more comprehensive journalism program.
 (His mother was apoplectic at the time, worried her son would become a college dropout.)

 But there in Big Orange Country, he discovered investigative reporting.
 It was the era of Watergate and he was hooked.
 Who needed the law, he figured, when an investigative reporter could be judge, jury and prosecutor?
-He had found his calling and his mother could breathe easier knowing her son would not be hitting the streets with his tin cup.
+He had found his calling and his mother could breathe easier knowing her son would be hitting the streets with a press pass instead of a tin cup.

 Another element was politics.
 While Rick became known as an investigative reporter, he always wanted to write about politics and the legislative process.
 That was true until a discussion with his good friend Rich Gordon, then a reporter with the Richmond Times-Dispatch.
 (Today, Rich is a professor and director of digital innovation at Medill School of Journalism, Media and Integrated Marketing Communications at Northwestern University.)
 Over a couple of beers one evening after work, they were talking jobs, and Rich asked why would anyone want to be a political reporter.
 All it is, he said, was “he said, she said” stenography.
 There is no truth there, he explained.
 “What you write,” he said, “is the closest you’ll ever get to the truth in journalism.”